huuff/db-book/exercises/chapter6/exercises.md

 ## 6.8
 Yes.
 The relationship creates a foreign key on `section` to the primary key of `course`.
 Therefore, `course` is oblivious to the relationship, any `section` can have only one `course` and many `sections` can have the same `course`.

+## 6.9
+Just as in the one-to-many case, the foreign key is only on one side of the relationship and thus we force the "one" side.
+The only extra needed constraint is making the foreign key attribute unique, and thus only one tuple in one relation can correspond to another tuple in the other relation.